vijayrajpanchall/matic-docs/docs/develop/ethereum-polygon/matic-js/zkevm/erc20.md

 The address on which approval is given is called the `spenderAddress`.
 It is a third-party user or a smart contract which can transfer your token on your behalf.

-By default `spenderAddress` value is an ERC20 predicate address.
+By default, `spenderAddress` value is the `PolygonZkEVMBridge` contract address.
 You can specify `spenderAddress` value manually.

 ```js
 // approve 1000 amount